abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/gke.md

 GKE clusters can be either *regional* or *zonal*.
 For example, the `us-west1` identify the United States West-Coast region, and it has three zones: `us-west1-a`, `us-west1-b`, and `us-west1-c`.

 <br>
 Tower self-completion only shows regions.
-You can manually edit this field if your GKE cluster was created as zonal rather than regional.
+You can manually edit this field if your GKE cluster was created zonally rather than regionally.
 <br>
 {{% pretty_screenshot img="/uploads/2020/12/gke_regions.png" %}}